 - Guide 1: How to Remove .Bitconnect File Virus from Windows.

-- Guide 2: Get rid of .Bitconnect File Virus from Mac OS X.
+- Guide 2: Get rid of .Bitconnect File Virus on Mac OS X.

-- Guide 3: Remove .Bitconnect File Virus from Google Chrome.
+- Guide 3: Remove .Bitconnect File Virus in Google Chrome.

 - Guide 4: Erase .Bitconnect File Virus from Mozilla Firefox.